Flower Bulb Fundraising

 Place Your Initial Hold Order

-As soon as you have selected your varieties, contact us to set up an initial 'hold' order based on the best estimate of how many bulbs will be sold.
+As soon as you have selected your varieties, contact us to set up an initial "hold" order based on the best estimate of how many bulbs will be sold.
 Over the course of the fundraiser, we ask that you give us periodic updates to make sure that we are reserving adequate inventory to cover your sales.

-To reserve your initial, tentative hold order, we require a Visa, Mastercard or Discover credit card.
+To reserve your initial, tentative hold order, we require an American Express, Visa, Mastercard or Discover credit card.
 We will not actually charge the card until the order is finalized and prepared for fall shipment, so there is no cost associated with placing the initial hold order.
 Once you finalize your order with any quantity changes (up or down), you can also mail us an organizational check if you prefer.
 Once we receive your check, we would delete the credit card from the order and prepare your order for UPS Ground shipment.